aptech/docs/docs/CR-pdfHyperGeo.rst

 m \\
 n \\
 \end{pmatrix}}`

-For invalid inputs, pdfHyperGeo will return a scalar error code which, when its value is assessed by function scalerr, corresponds to the invalid input.
-If the first input is out of range, scalerr will return a 1; if the second is out of range, scalerr will return a 2; etc.
+For invalid inputs, :func:`pdfHyperGeo` will return a scalar error code which, when its value is assessed by function :func:`scalerr`, corresponds to the invalid input.
+If the first input is out of range, :func:`scalerr` will return a 1; if the second is out of range, :func:`scalerr` will return a 2; etc.

 .. seealso:: Functions :func:`cdfHyperGeo`, :func:`rndHyperGeo`, :func:`pdfBinomial`